derrickmaa/TextGeneration/README.md

 # TextGeneration
-It is a history about my hobby in TextGeneration
+It is a recoder about TextGeneration